Installation on Ubuntu¶

 $ seiscomp install-deps mysql-server

-Also, for better performance with a MySQL database, adjust the memory pool size and restart MySQL, as described under “SQL configuration” in the Installation section.
+Also, for better performance with a MariaDB/MySQL database, adjust the memory pool size and the restart MariaDB/MySQL server, as described in the Database configuration section.

-For Ubuntu 18.04 and newer, take care with MySQL installation.
-Before the next step, you must set a root password for MySQL or MariaDB (not the Linux root password!).
+For Ubuntu 18.04 and newer, take care with MariaDB/MySQL installation.
+Before the next step, you must set a root password for MariaDB/MySQL (not the Linux root password!).

 $ sudo mysql -e "SET old_passwords=0; ALTER USER root@localhost IDENTIFIED BY 'Mypasswordisnottthis'; FLUSH PRIVILEGES;"